pombredanne/soter-1/README.md

 The plugin is configurable by visiting `settings > soter` in `wp-admin`:

 * Notification frequency: choose whether to receive notifications after every scan where vulnerabilities are detected or only to receive notifications when your sites status changes.
 * Ignored plugins and themes: Select any packages that should not be checked against the WPScan API.
-This is intended for custom packages which are not tracked by the API and there would generate unnecessary HTTP requests or possible false positives.
+This is intended for custom packages which are not tracked by the API and therefore would generate unnecessary HTTP requests or possible false positives.
 * Send email notifications: enable/disable email notifications.
 * Email address: if notifications should be sent to an email address other than your site administrator email, enter it here.
 * Email type: Choose whether you prefer HTML or text emails.